How to get a Police Clearance Certificate While Abroad? (Guides for Filipinos and OFWs)

 When your documents reached the NBI office, it will take up to 5 working days for verification.

 Step 5.
-Receive Your Clearance Certificate:
+Collection of NBI Clearance Certificate:

 Once your documents are verified, the NBI will send you the clearance certificate.
 When you receive it, put your fingerprint on it in the space provided for it.